 We’ll be staying in various destinations during this tour, and accommodation will consist of basic, but clean and comfortable hotels and hostels in good locations.
 Room sharing can vary from twin rooms to multi-shares (typically 4 to 6 people in one room) and are on a single-sex basis.
 Let us know if you’re travelling with a friend or partner so we can arrange for you to be in the same room where possible.

 1 lunch is included at a community project in Monteverde.
-You will need to purchase the rest of your meals yourself, which is a good excuse to try out a whole range of different types of food.
+You will need to purchase the rest of your meals yourself, which is a good excuse to try out a whole range of different types of food!
 Costa Rica’s local cuisine is delicious, with fantastic fresh seafood available on both Caribbean and Pacific coasts, and plenty of excellent restaurants, diners and cafes at each destination.